JarbasAl/MrData/readme.md

 class Is_A(MrDataProperty):
     uri = "mrdata_prop:Is_A"

-MrDataSQLPropertyy classes
+# MrDataSQLProperty classes
 print(Is_A.uri)  # "mrdata_prop:Is_A"

-print(Is_A.has_value)  # <property object at 0xb782402c> / uMrDataSQL
-PropertyProperty instances
+# MrDataSQLProperty instances
 prop = Is_A(Animal)
 print(prop.uri)  # "mrdata_ex:Is_A"
 print(prop.has_value)  # <class '__main__.Animal'>